California Laurel, California Bay, Oregon Myrtle, Pepperwood

 Evergreen, Herbs, Trees

-Native to California, Oregon.
+Native to California and Oregon.
 In the wild, form varies.
-On windy hillsides near coast, it is a huge, gumdrop-shaped shrub; in forests, it’s a tree to 75 ft. tall, over 100 ft. wide.
-In gardens, it tends to grow slowly (about 1 ft. a year) to 20 to 30 ft. high and wide.
-Lance-shaped, 2- to 5-in.-long leaves are medium to deep yellow green and glossy above, dull light green beneath.
+On windy hillsides near the coast, it is a huge, gumdrop-shaped shrub; in forests, it’s a tree to 75 ft. tall and over 100 ft. wide.
+In gardens, it tends to grow slowly (about 1 ft. a year) to 20–30 ft. tall and wide.
+Lance-shaped, 2–5-in.-long leaves are medium to deep yellow green and glossy above, dull light green beneath.
 Wonderfully fragrant leaves can be substituted for sweet bay (Laurus nobilis) in cooking, but they have a more pungent flavor.
-Clusters of tiny yellowish flowers give plant a yellowish cast in spring.
+Clusters of tiny yellowish flowers give the plant a yellowish cast in spring.
 Blossoms are followed by olive-like, purplish, inedible fruit.

 Grows best and fastest in deep soil with regular water but tolerates many other conditions, including aridity.
 Will grow in deep shade and ultimately get big enough to become a shade maker itself (casts very dense shade unless thinned).
 Though often afflicted with sooty mold resulting from aphid or scale infestation, it is nonetheless useful for a screen, background planting, or tall hedge.
 Heavy drop of yellow to tan leaves in fall.